tahiri-lab/overlap-tree-data-pipeline/README.md

 * `--use_existing_nexus DIR`

-  Skip VertLife submission and use an existing folder of downloaded Nexus files to finish the dataset
+  Skip VertLife submission and use an existing folder of downloaded VertLife results to finish the dataset.
+The directory may contain exactly 10 extracted `.nex` files, exactly 10 VertLife `.zip` downloads, or a mix of `.nex` and `.zip` inputs totaling 10 jobs.

 ### Constraints